marcellinamichie291/docs/docs/connectors/xpate/index.md

 * Control key
 * Endpoint ID

 Select Test or Live mode according to the type of account to connect with xpate.
+Select *Multicurrency integration* if you connect the xpate account with more than one related currency.

 Choose Currency and Features.
 You can set these parameters according to available currencies and features for your xpate account, but it's necessary to check details of the connection with your {{custom.company_name}} account manager.